Bobby Hewitson

-Robert Wilford "Bobby" Hewitson (January 23, 1892 – January 9, 1969) was a Canadian ice hockey official who worked as a referee in the National Hockey League from 1920 to 1934.
+Robert Wilford Hewitson (January 23, 1892 – January 9, 1969) was a Canadian ice hockey official who worked as a referee in the National Hockey League from 1920 to 1934.

 Career

 Hewiston worked as linesman in the National Hockey League from 1920 to 1934.
 He was also the first curator of the Hockey Hall of Fame in Toronto.
 In 1963, he was inducted into the Hockey Hall of Fame for his service to ice hockey.

+Hewitson and Ivan Miller were organizers the Ontario Sportswriters and Sportscasters Association (OSSA), and established the annual OSSA Sports Celebrities Dinner for charity.
+The first dinner was held on March 13, 1952, benefitting the Ontario Society for Crippled Children.